 The study module in Corporate Responsibility at Hanken has been an excellent occasion for me to deepen my knowledge about CSR both from environmental and social point of view.
 I like the way professors have encouraged critical thinking.
 Course include both academic and corporate perspectives that help to broaden the vision of the complex world we are living in and tackle challenges modern societies are encountering currently.

-The number of seats and eligibility for the module as stand-alone studies:
+Eligibility for the module as stand-alone studies

 - Hanken offers 40 seats to non-degree students.